dribdat/docs/docs/deploy.md

 ---
 <img align="right" src="images/logo12.png" width="128">

 The following section explains installation options, followed by environment variables you can use to tweak your installation.
 See also the [README](https://github.com/dribdat/dribdat#quickstart) guide.
+Don't miss the [#Configuration](#Configuration) section below for details of environment parameters.

 # Overview